 - Freshly sprouted seeds, which are very high in nutrition

-- Regular seeds and pellet foods
+- Regular seeds

 - Cooked grains like rice and pasta (unsalted)